el1t1st/bubblesort/README.md

 ## The problems faced when coding the bubblesort in rust for the first time

-### 1. The main problem is with the ownership rules of Rust.
+### 1. Understanding the borrowing rules of Rust.

 - You can have many immutable references at the same time (but you can't have any mutable references then!)
 - You can have only one immutable reference at any given time (but then you can't have any immutable references)

-I only got it working when using a clone of the original collection.
-The original one was immutable, and the clone immutable.
+A solution is to iter_mut over the original collection, and mutate it.
+To have multiple immutable references, you can clone the original collection.

 The algorithm:

 Loop over all elements of the vector
-Compare the element to the next element in the vector Swap if needed both elements
+Compare the current element to the next element in the vector Swap if needed both elements
+If there is a swap set the switched value to true
+Stop looping when the switched value is false

 ### 2. When working with for loops on vectors and comparing indices, you need a way to know when you need to compare and when not.
 Because you will panic if you are trying to compare the last element with a non-existing next element.

 That's why you need an if block which checks if you've reached the last element before you compare the current element with the next element.